Search

 Some of the things we’ll discuss are entirely circumstantial.

 In other words, they have nothing to do with you.
-When you understand these points as I explain them below, your potential for making positive changes go way up.
+When you understand these points as I explain them below, your potential for making positive changes goes way up.

-That’s because, believe it or not, some books are so badly written, they can literally ruin your ability to read.
+That’s because, believe it or not, some books are so badly written that they can literally ruin your ability to read.

 I’m not joking either.
 There’s a condition called cognitive deskilling, and by exposing yourself to hard to read books and then blaming yourself for not understanding them, negative thoughts about yourself can arise.